jmkendallbar/ecophys-ecoviz/README.md

 ```
     - `-i`: input .edf file to use for feature generation.
 This **must** have an ECG and EEG Channel, and if it is different than *ECG_Raw_Ch1* and *EEG_ICA5*, you must specify this in a config.json file
     - `-o`: output .csv filepath - where to save the features file.
 This should be the full or relative filepath and include the file name with extension
+    - `-t`: whether the input EDF is split into multiple days (if it is, then the input -i shoud be a path to a folder, and the output -o should be a path to a folder)
+    - `-s`: to be used with -t True, the seal name to look for in the folder; will concatenate all EDF files with that seal name in chronological order (looking up their recording start times)
     - `-l`: optional path to 1Hz hypnogram labels .csv to include in the features output as a 'Simple.Sleep.Code' column
     - `-c`: JSON config file to overwrite the default settings in the feature_generation.py python script.
 These settings and their default values are (you can copy this JSON dictionary and save it as a text file with the .json extension, replacing the values you would like to change):